 Although Zytiga is not for use by women, this medicine can harm an unborn baby or cause birth defects.
-Abiraterone tablets should not be handled by a woman who is pregnant or who may become pregnant.
+The tablets should not be handled by a woman who is pregnant or who may become pregnant.

 While you are taking Zytiga and for at least 1 week after your treatment ends: Use a condom to prevent transfer of this medication to your sexual partner if she is pregnant.
 Use a condom plus another form of effective birth control if your sexual partner could become pregnant.

-Before taking Zytiga
+Before taking this medicine

-To make sure Zytiga is safe for you, tell your doctor if you have:
+To make sure this medicine is safe for you, tell your doctor if you have ever had:

-heart disease, high blood pressure;
+heart problems, high blood pressure;

-low levels of potassium in your blood;
+low levels of potassium in your blood; or

-a history of problems with your adrenal gland or pituitary gland.
+problems with your adrenal gland or pituitary gland.

 How should I take Zytiga?